dunglas/mercure/README.md

 However, cookies are supported, and can be included even in crossdomain requests if [the CORS credentials are set](https://html.spec.whatwg.org/multipage/server-sent-events.html#dom-eventsourceinit-withcredentials):

-The value of this cookie MUST be a JWT token.
+The value of this cookie MUST be a JWS in compact serialization.
 It MUST have a claim named `mercureTargets` that contains an array of strings: the list of targets the user is authorized to receive updates for.
 For instance, valid targets can be a username or a list of group identifiers.
-The JWT token SHOULD be short lived, especially if the subscriber is a web browser.
+The JWS SHOULD be short lived, especially if the subscriber is a web browser.

 If one or more targets are specified, the update MUST NOT be sent to the subscriber by the hub, unless the `mercureTargets` claim of the subscriber contains at least one target specified for the topic by the publisher.